wanx-troopers/wanx-troopers.github.io/extra-tools.md

 ## Frame Interpolation

+> FILM so far never gave me any of the ghosting RIFE did or the artifact GIMM did, and it's fast enough (only in Fill's pack) and otherwise good enough

 To increase FPS: RIFE VFI still good to double frame rate with rife49.pth, can plug after stock `Upscale Image By` with `upscale_method`=`lanczoc`.
 Faster alternative suggested online: `FL RIFE Frame Interpolation` from [GH:filliptm/ComfyUI_Fill-Nodes](https://github.com/filliptm/ComfyUI_Fill-Nodes) again with rife49.